ibm-cloud-docs/pattern-pvs-aix-resiliency/resiliency-design.md

 ## Resiliency Design Considerations for Backup
 {: #backup-considerations}

-The Secure Automated Backup with Compass is a fully IBM managed backup solution for AIX workloads.
+The Secure Automated Backup with Compass is a fully {{site.data.keyword.cloud_notm}} managed backup solution for AIX workloads.

 Here are some key considerations when deploying the Secure Automated Backup with Cobalt solution: